microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 console.log(instance.dHelper()); // prints '20'
 ```

-Another thing worth noting is that accessing a private field on any other type will result in a `TypeError`!
+Another thing worth nothing is that accessing a private field on any other type will result in a `TypeError`!

 ```ts
 class Square {